 Join us Today!

 We invite you to join us online to learn more about Canada's world-class oil and gas industry and the actions these companies are taking to fight climate change at Twitter, Instagram and Facebook today.
 We hope to see you there!

 Back to Climate Action

 Share this page to spread the word.

-Key Points Canada ranked 2nd on the Global Cleantech Innovation Index 2021, behind the U.S. but in front of Germany, France, and the U.K. 11 out of 100 companies listed are Canadian, the second highest amount for any country Canada is a global leader in clean technology and i...
+Key Points Canada has ranked 2nd on the Global Cleantech Innovation Index 2023, behind the U.S. but in front of Germany, Israel, France and the Netherlands 12 out of 100 companies listed on the GCII 2023 were Canadian, the second highest amount for any country Canada is a gl...

 Did you know that Canadian oil and natural gas producers are continually finding ways to improve on their environmental performance?
 Whether it be through creating new solvent technologies to reduce upstream emissions, replacing older equipment to prevent fugitive leaks, or f...